Select your base

 Please select your date

-The Llangollen Canal has been described as the most beautiful canal for boat trips in the UK.
-This scenic waterway and canal system crosses the border between England and Wales, linking boats in the Llangollen in Denbighshire, North Wales to Hurleston in south Cheshire, via the town of Ellesmere.
+The Llangollen Canal has been described as one of the most beautiful canal holiday trips in the UK.
+This scenic waterway and canal system crosses the border between England and Wales, linking the Llangollen in Denbighshire, North Wales to Hurleston in south Cheshire, via the town of Ellesmere.

 The Llangollen Canal’s history began when the canal was part of the Ellesmere Canal, first proposed in 1791 by a group of industrialists who owned coal mines and ironworks near Llangollen.
 If they could link this mining area to the River Mersey in the north and the River Severn in the south with a Mersey canal then they could distribute their goods more easily.